EmasXP/gaslawork/docs/index.md

 # Gaslawork documentation

 This is the documentation for the Gaslawork PHP micro web framework.
 The goal of Gaslawork is to be as quick as possible.
-Each piece of the framework is built using  a lot of thought and time (and anxiety), so each piece is fast as possible.
+Each piece of the framework is built using a lot of thought and time (and anxiety), so each piece adds flexibility while loosing minimal performance.

 ## Hello world